 United Way of Kennebec Valley, in partnership with dozens of community leaders, is spearheading a broad effort to establish 10-year community goals in health, education and financial stability.
-These measurable goals will be community-set and community-achieved by the people who live, work and/or play in southern Kennebec County.
+These measurable goals will be community-set and community-achieved by the people who live, work and/or play in Kennebec County.
 Ultimately, we aim to have hundreds of organizations and individuals united under our community’s shared vision, which we all will work together to create.

-The Council will publicly announce goals and benchmarks in early 2022 and will track community-wide progress over a 10-year period.
+The Council will publicly announce goals and benchmarks in 2022 and will track community-wide progress over a 10-year period.
 We believe that businesses, nonprofits and government entities will recognize the value of regional goals and will sign on to endorse these strategies and actions in their own work.

-UWKV has worked with Plimpton Research to produce four white papers identifying community demographics, data trends and existing needs.
+UWKV worked with Plimpton Research to produce four white papers identifying community demographics, data trends and existing needs.
 These papers were published in February 2021.
 Organizations and individuals are encouraged to use and share this information in order to strengthen their own efforts in Kennebec County.

 1. Population & COVID-19 Context – This paper provides background and context for the white papers on UWKV’s three priority areas: health, education and financial stability.
 The research offers an overview of the population in terms of size, age distribution, gender and sexuality, race/ethnicity, languages spoken at home, immigration, and people with disabilities.
 The paper also provides a snapshot of the immediate impact COVID-19 has had on local families.